 Exceptions to the Rule

 Even if a facility would not normally be held liable for a doctor’s malpractice, it can be held responsible in some situations.
 If the hospital doesn’t make it clear to patients that a doctor isn’t an employee, the patient can sue the facility for malpractice.
 Things are different for those injured in the ER, as the staff typically has no chance to tell the patient the doctor isn’t an employee.
 An ER patient can usually sue for a doctor’s mistakes.
 It is important for victims to get advice and legal representation from a Medical Malpractice Attorney because the law is complex and varies by jurisdiction.
 Consult the team at Edwards & Bullard Law today.
-You can also watch video on YouTube channel for more information.

 Be the first to like.